 Reputational Risk is the current and prospective impact on earnings and enterprise value arising from negative stakeholder opinion.
 Reputational Risk is a threat or danger to the good name or standing of the Bank.
-It can occur through a number of ways: directly as the result of the actions of the company itself; indirectly due to the actions of an employee or employees; or tangentially through other peripheral parties, such as joint venture partners or suppliers or false rumours.
-In addition to having good governance practices and transparency, companies also need to be socially responsible and environmentally conscious to avoid Reputational Risk.
+It can occur through a number of ways: directly as the result of the actions of the company itself; indirectly due to the actions of an employee or employees; or tangentially through other parties, such as joint venture partners, shareholders, clients, suppliers or trade press.
+In addition to having good governance practices and transparency, firms also need to be socially responsible and environmentally conscious to avoid Reputational Risk.